• Skip to primary navigation

 DC Comics ends relationship with Diamond Comic Distribution

 This move began in late March.
-It was when the COVID-19 pandemic first began to get serious in the U.S. Individual states began issuing stay at home orders and nonessential businesses were told to shut down.
-Here in Maryland, Governor Larry Hogan ordered nonessential businesses to close their doors on March 30, 2020.
+It was when the COVID-19 pandemic first became serious in the U.S. that Individual states began issuing stay-at-home orders, and nonessential businesses were told to shut down.
+Here in Maryland, Governor Larry Hogan ordered nonessential businesses to close their doors on 30 March 2020.

-The following day, Geppi Family Enterprises announced in a letter Diamond Comic Distributors would be shutting down and not distributing comics.
+The following day, Geppi Family Enterprises announced in a letter that Diamond Comic Distributors would be shutting down and would no longer distribute comics.
 They also announced they were not paying publishers for books already distributed.

 The first letter